Last Updated on: 6th October 2023, 09:35 am

 How Much Space Does a Hermann Tortoise Need?

-Hermann tortoises are a small species that grow 5-8 inches long and are known for their mild temperament.
+Hermann tortoises are a small species that reaches 5-8 inches long.

-However, they also love to dig, explore, and forage.
+However, they also like to dig, explore, and forage.
 That’s why they need an enclosure measuring at least 4 x 2 feet and standing 18 inches high.

 How Much Space Does A Sulcata Tortoise Need?

 Sulcatas are large, slow-moving tortoises that grow up to 2-3 feet and have 18-inch-long shells.
-As these tortoises are so big, you’ll need an enclosure measuring at least 10 x 10 feet with 24-inch sides to prevent escape.
+As these tortoises are so big, you’ll need an enclosure measuring at least 10 x 10 feet with 24-inch sides.